shader-slang/shader-slang.github.io/community/language-change-process.md

 We expect that between 3-7 days will be given for community feedback in typical cases.
 Some lived experience is needed before we can make a policy about how long review periods need to last.

-The total time spent from creation of the tracking issue to when a feature is marked stable may vary with the complexity of a feature, but we expect that it will typically fall in the 1-3 month range.
+The total time spent from creation of the tracking issue to when a feature is marked "stable" may vary with the complexity of a feature, but we expect that it will typically fall in the 1-3 month range.
 Even if a small feature might be proposed and implemented in a matter of days, it would need to be given sufficient time in the experimental state for community engagement and feedback before being considered for stabilization.